1st Oregon Infantry Regiment: Operations

 While some detachments of the 1st Oregon Volunteer Infantry Regiment occasionally skirmished with hostile Native American bands, the regiment's main duties were much more mundane.
 Most companies spent their time in garrison duty at small posts in eastern Oregon, southeast Washington, and southern Idaho.
 They protected immigrant trails and escorted wagon trains from Fort Boise to the Willamette Valley.
 Two companies escorted survey parties, and another constructed a road in southwestern Oregon.

 While scouting sixteen miles from Camp Wright on the Selvies River, near present-day Burns, Captain Loren L. Williams and a party of twenty Oregon infantrymen from Company H were ambushed by a band of hostile Native Americans.
 Williams and his troops fought a harrowing retreat back to Camp Wright, defending themselves for about fifteen hours before they reached safety.
 All along the way Native Americans fired from concealed positions.
 At one point, they even set a brush fire in the soldiers path to prevent them from escaping.
 Despite their continuous attacks, the Native Americans only wounded two soldiers.
-In his report, Williams stated that his long-range rifles killed fifteen Native American.
+In his report, Williams stated that his long-range rifles killed fifteen Native Americans.
 He also stated that his superior weaponry was the only thing that prevented his party from being overrun.

 In the summer of 1865, Lieutenant Cyrus H. Walker and the men of Company B were responsible for disarming friendly Native Americans and guarding numerous wagon trains as they crossed southern Idaho.
 They also established Camp Reed at Salmon Falls Creek and Camp Wallace at Camas Prairie, both in Idaho.
 The troops built a blockhouse at Camp Wallace, but later abandoned the site in favor of winter quarters near Fort Hall.